-Navy removes 126 from hospital ship off LA after virus infects 7
+Navy removes 126 from hospital ship after virus infects 7

 The first case emerged last week as the ship was preparing to receive elderly patients from skilled nursing facilities in Los Angeles to protect them from being exposed to the virus.

 So far the ship, with 1,000 beds, has taken in only 20 patients from hospitals and none has tested positive for the coronavirus or showed any symptoms of the illness, Rieger said.
-Two medical personnel from the ship who tested positive came in close contact with a small number of the patients but they were wearing full protective gear, including gloves, N-95 masks and eye goggles.
+Two medical personnel from the ship who tested positive came in close contact with a small number of the patients but they were wearing full protective gear, including gloves, N95 masks and eye goggles.

 The removal of the 126 sailors will not affect the ship’s ability to treat patients, Rieger said.

-The Navy is also planning to send some of its staff who have been properly screened and completed a 14-day self-quarantine period to work at area medical facilities at some point but that had not happened yet, Rieger said.
+The Navy is also planning to send some of its staff who have been screened and completed a 14-day self-quarantine period to work at Los Angeles medical facilities at some point but that had not happened yet, Rieger said.

 The Navy has strictly followed the guidelines of the Centers for Disease Control and Prevention for hospitals, Rieger said.
 It also has done deep cleaning of the ship, including sanitizing spaces where any of the infected staff may have been.